PrestaShop/docs/themes/smarty/smarty.rst

 {render}
 --------------

-ui as to come form controller. so far only used for forms (customer info and checkout). needs to implement `FormInterface`
+The interface elements (UI) have to come from the controller.
+So far, it is only used for forms (customer info and checkout). needs to implement `FormInterface`

 .. code-block:: smarty